SC-JEPA: Stabilizing Latent Predictive Learning for Time-Series Anomaly Prediction: Introduction

+To address these challenges, we propose \textbf{SC-JEPA} (\textbf{S}oft \textbf{C}odebook \textbf{JEPA}), a framework that introduces a discretized predictive state space for time-series anomaly prediction.
+The key idea of SC-JEPA is to constrain latent prediction through a \textbf{\textit{soft codebook bottleneck}}, which maps continuous latent features to distributions over a finite set of prototypes.
+This mechanism serves two purposes. (i) This design imposes a structured geometry on the latent space, which empirically stabilizes training and encourages representations to organize into regime-level states. (ii) Such structure is well suited to anomaly prediction, where failures often correspond to transitions between underlying system regimes.
+Building on this stabilized and more structured latent space, we further introduce a \textit{\textbf{multi-resolution}} predictive design (Figure~\ref{fig:multi}) to model system dynamics over different temporal scales.
+By jointly predicting fine-grained and coarse-grained future states, the model captures both short-term fluctuations and long-term trends, enabling more robust identification of precursor patterns.

-\begin{itemize}[leftmargin=*] \item \textbf{World Model for Anomaly Prediction:} We formulate time-series anomaly prediction as representation-space predictive modeling with JEPA-style targets, and show that modeling latent evolution is well suited for early warning.
+In summary, our main contributions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{Latent Predictive Learning for Anomaly Prediction:} We formulate time-series anomaly prediction as a representation-space predictive modeling task, showing that latent state evolution is more informative for precursor identification than raw-value forecasting.

-\item \textbf{Multi-Resolution JEPA:} We propose the first multi-resolution architecture within the JEPA framework for time-series.
-This novel design enables the model to capture scale-variant precursors, ranging from sudden shocks to slow drifts, which single-resolution baselines fail to detect.

-\item \textbf{Soft Codebook Bottleneck:} We introduce differentiable quantization to enforce a discrete inductive bias, sharpening the distinction between normal patterns and structural anomalies.
-Furthermore, this constraint naturally stabilizes the optimization landscape and prevents representation collapse, ensuring the predictor learns meaningful semantic transitions rather than converging toward trivial, degenerate solutions. \end{itemize}
+\item \textbf{Soft Codebook as a Structural Stabilizer:} We introduce a soft codebook bottleneck that discretizes latent predictions, encouraging regime-level representations and mitigating collapse in practice.

+\item \textbf{Multi-Resolution Extension:} Building on the stabilized latent space induced by the soft codebook, we introduce a multi-resolution predictive objective to better capture precursor signals across temporal scales, thereby enabling earlier anomaly anticipation. \end{itemize}